Prawirdani/qparser/README.md

 - Integers (int, int8, int16, int32 and int64)
 - Unsigned Integers (uint, uint8, uint16, uint32 and uint64)
 - Floats (float64 and float32)
+- Slice of above types
 - A pointer to one of above

 ## Future plans
-- Support for various types such as slice/array and nested struct
+- Support for various types such as multidimensional slice and nested struct
 - Default value mechanism
 - Mapped Errors